by Kathy Collard Miller | Oct 31, 2020 | faith, God's heart, holiness, honorable calling, humility, knowing and understanding God, love, trust, worry

 Teeth sharpen teeth…well, not exactly.
 But let me digress to explain.
 Several years ago while getting my teeth cleaned, Katie, the hygienist, poked at a wisdom tooth and I almost jumped out of the chair.
 “Argh!!!!
 That hurt!”
 Not only did I feel...

-by Kathy Collard Miller | Nov 1, 2017 | belief, beliefs, compassion, compliments, contentment, faith, faithfulness, fear of man, God's heart, God's love, humility, kindness, pride, procrastination, trust
+by Kathy Collard Miller | Nov 1, 2017 | belief, beliefs, compassion, compliments, contentment, faith, faithfulness, fear of man, God's heart, God's love, humility, kindness, pride, procrastination, Trust

 A lot of us think humility means debasing ourselves, but being humble actually means acknowledging what God has done in our lives.
 The Greek word for humility originally was used by writers to communicate something negative: “groveling” or “abject.”
 But the Apostle...